 Dry cookies

-- Remove cookies when centers look soft
+Fix: remove the cookies when the centers still look a little soft

 Bland taste